dangowrt/owrt-ubi-installer/README.md

 ![animated gif showing web UI and serial during installation](https://user-images.githubusercontent.com/9948313/108781223-78915500-7561-11eb-851a-3c4c744ad6c2.gif)

 *Animated GIF showing the installation process.
-The window on the right displays the RX signals of the serial interface for documentation purpose only.
+The window on the right displays the serial RX interface for documentation purpose only.
 The interaction required is shown on the left, which is done entirely within the web browser.*

 This script downloads the OpenWrt ImageBuilder to generate a release-like (i.e. LuCI included) *sysupgrade* image.
 The process involves re-packaging the *initramfs* image to contain everything necessary for a permanent recovery image within the NAND flash, including the installer script and the prerequisite installation images.